 I’m no scientist and I don’t remember much about Physics, but I know all about inertia.
 It is easy for me to get stuck in a rut and I have to really push myself to get motivated.
-Some days are easier than others, but one thing’s for sure: laying on my couch doesn’t help.
+Some days are easier than others, but one thing’s for sure: lying on my couch doesn’t help.
 Once I get sucked into the couch vortex, I can disappear for hours.
 One hour leads to another and another.
 Before I know it, the day is almost over and I accomplished nothing.
 Then I think of all the things I should have done.
 Then I feel the guilt and shame and worthlessness.
-It’s a vicious cycle–the worse I feel, the less I do, and the more negative my thoughts become.
+It’s a vicious cycle–the less I do, the worse I feel, and the more negative my thoughts become.
 So what does this have to do with Newton’s first Law of Motion?
 Everything.

-Like a game of dominoes, until one domino topples, they remain still.
-Then when one moves, it causes the next to fall and so on.
+In a game of dominoes, the dominoes remain still until one topples.
+When one moves, it causes the next to fall and so on.
 Bodies are no different.
 That’s why I need to make sure I get up and move during the day.
 It doesn’t need to be exercise or anything in particular, but if I don’t force myself to get up, I can easily stay there for a long time.
 Then the feeling and thoughts get going and soon I’m spiraling down a dark dark hole.
-However, if I can take one step no matter how small it will often lead to the next step and I gain momentum.
+However, if I can take one step no matter how small–topple one domino–it will often lead to the next one and I gain momentum.

 The tricky part is that unless I have to be somewhere, I tend to stay put.
 Then I feel even worse for not doing anything when I had the time and the means.
 I swear working full-time is what kept me sane all those years.
 The great irony is that my mental illness prevents me from working full-time: I can’t handle the workload or the level of stress I took on before.
 It’s a constant challenge, but I try to catch it early and set myself in motion, often through the encouragement or accountability by a friend, peer, family member, therapist, etc. Many have told me that having a pet has saved their lives.
 Their pets give them purpose and force them to get up and walk them, feed them, play with them, and care for them.
 My pet, a sweet rescue cat named “Cinnamon,” prefers the couch so he isn’t much help in the get-up and get-moving department.
 He does give me joy, though.
 Thankfully, I have other things that keep me moving.